Chapter IV: Disciplinary Consolidation, the Mid-1970s to the Early 1980s

 This is a story in which SfN played a critical, if not the major, role, always in the background, providing the stage and organizational context by which individual scientists and their findings could become powerful cultural resources as well as pieces of an increasingly complicated neuroscientific puzzle.

-SfN leaders presciently realized that the Society could “help direct attention to the importance of neuroscience for the future intellectual and emotional well-being of this country.”111 The Society’s officers understood that the support of a broad public was essential not just to ensuring funding, but to maintaining public confidence and preserving the freedom of scientists to manage those resources, through research, for the public benefit.
-Neal Miller in particular, as president 1971-72 and subsequently as chair of the Public Information Committee, took steps to increase public understanding of neuroscience through the careful cultivation of media relationships.
+SfN leaders of the 1970s presciently realized that the Society could “help direct attention to the importance of neuroscience for the future intellectual and emotional well-being of this country.”163 The Society’s officers understood that the support of a broad public was essential not just to ensuring funding, but to maintaining public confidence and preserving the freedom of scientists to manage those resources through research for the public benefit.
+Neal Miller, in particular, as president 1971–72, and subsequently as chair of the Public Information Committee, took steps to increase public understanding of neuroscience through the careful cultivation of media relationships.

 Neuroscientist as Citizen

 For SfN, shaping a positive cultural image in the popular media was not simply a public relations exercise.
-Despite the aspirations of the 17th-century pioneers — men such as Rene Descartes, Robert Boyle, Henry Oldenburg and Isaac Newton — who originated the principles of experimental science to devise a method unsullied by the social world, scientists have always been in an active struggle with and sometimes against the larger world in which their practices are embedded.119 The 20th century made this an especially painful and unavoidable fact.
-With its horrors of race hygiene, genocide, and the creation of an ever-present specter of mass annihilation by nuclear weapons, World War II elevated this truism to potentially nightmarish proportions.
+Despite the aspirations of the 17th-century pioneers – men such as Rene Descartes, Robert Boyle, Henry Oldenburg, and Isaac Newton – who originated the principles of experimental science to devise a method unsullied by the social world, scientists have always been in an active struggle with and sometimes against the larger world in which their practices are embedded.171 The20th century made this an especially painful and unavoidable fact.
+With its horrors of race hygiene, genocide, and the creation of an ever-present specter of mass annihilation by nuclear weapons, World War II elevated this dissonance to potentially nightmarish proportions.
 The social and cultural turbulence of the 1960s added a new twist to scientists’ involvement with social causes, whether it was the Vietnam War, civil rights, the “war on poverty,” or nuclear disarmament.

 Social Issues Committee